you should feel comfortable in your workplace!

 At Harman Law, our discrimination lawyers have seen firsthand what discrimination can do to a person’s confidence and self-esteem, and want you to know you are not alone if you have suffered discrimination in the workplace.
 You have legal options, and we will work tirelessly for you to hold your employer accountable if you’ve been discriminated against based on your age, religion, race, or other protected status.
-By taking legal action, you may be eligible to recover fair compensation, including back pay, out-of-pocket expenses, future earnings, and emotional distress.
+By taking legal action with a Harman Law discrimination lawyer, you may be eligible to recover fair compensation, including back pay, out-of-pocket expenses, future earnings, and emotional distress.

 Both federal and North Carolina state laws make it illegal to discriminate against or terminate any employee based on inherent characteristics and traits that are part of an individual’s biological or personal makeup.
 These guidelines are outlined in the North Carolina Equal Employment Practices Act and the 1992 Retaliatory Employment Discrimination Act.
 Contact a Lake Norman discrimination attorney from Harman Law today if you have been discriminated against or terminated for any of the following reasons:

 - Pregnancy, childbirth, and any related medical conditions

 - Physical and mental disabilities

 - Genetic information

 - Using a legal product away from work (alcohol, tobacco, prescription medication prescribed to you by a doctor)